 Come with us to discover our region: buon appetito and buon viaggio! (bon apetit and safe travel)

-If you prefer to arrive the day before please let us know and we will book a room for you at additional expense and at the same hotel used on tour.
+If you prefer to arrive the day before please let us know and we will help you organize your pre night at the same hotel used on tour, and early transfer from Turin airport at additional price.
 This is recommended just to allow you more time to settle in and get ready for the tour.

 Cycling Route Info on day 1: Main Route: 10mi/230ft of elevation gain | Extra loop adds: 14mi/1300ft